deima24/Math-test/README.md

 - Fix the bugs that left with a division and by not entering an number when playing.
 - create hard mode for higher numbers

+# Technologies Used

+## Languages

+- Python programming language for the logic of the program

+# Frameworks & Tools

+- Git was used for version control within VSCode to push the code to GitHub
+- GitHub was used as a remote repository to store project code
+- Heroku Platform was used to deploy the project into live environment
+- PEP8 was used to check my code against Python conventions